 Whatever brands do this Christmas, not using some form of social communication on Christmas Day would be a missed opportunity.
 Engaging with customers all year round in a subtle and unobtrusive way should be an essential part of any marketing strategy, and Christmas Day offers a wealth of opportunity for those prepared to take it.

 What do you think will happen to internet and social media usage trends this Christmas?
 What are your thoughts on Christmas Day social media marketing?
 And most importantly, will you be online on Christmas Day?!

-Emma North joined Koozai with 5 years’ digital marketing experience, having worked on website development and optimisation for a major fuel distributor.
-She has a passion for SEO and Social Media and is driven by the need to develop her digital skills and knowledge.
+Emma has more than 5 years’ digital marketing experience and has worked on dozens of websites in a wide range of industries.
+She has a passion for both SEO and PPC and is driven by the need to develop her digital skills and knowledge.
 She is always exploring innovative solutions for new problems encountered in the ever-changing digital world.